Portuguese Linguica Sausages

 I made my version with wild pig.
 Of course if you can’t get wild boar, you can use pork.
 But use good-quality pork from a good butcher or a farmer’s market.
 I suppose you could also use bear, too, if you have that lying around.

-If you’ve never made sausage before, start by reading the sausage-making primer I wrote on my friend Elise’s site Simply Recipes.
+If you’ve never made sausage before, start by reading this detailed tutorial on how to make sausages at home.

 - 3 1/2 pounds pork shoulder or wild boar meat